 The debate about human rights in the UK has become narrow, divisive and political.
 But public scepticism towards human rights relates to their application rather than the principles behind them.
 For centuries, protecting individual liberty has been seen as an important conservative principle.
 As Margaret Thatcher put it, “human rights did not begin with the French Revolution...England had 1688, our quiet revolution”.

-The project will explore three key areas:
+The report explored three key areas:

 Ensuring any changes to the UK's human rights legislative framework strengthen human rights and is compatible with being a signatory of the European Convention on Human Rights (ECHR)

 - Tackling discrimination - including gender, sexual, religious, disability and racial discrimination